equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

       - websocketfriendly
 ```

-The `ingressConfiguration` field of a component will add extra configuartion by [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) to the Nginx ingress, useful for a particular scenario
+The `ingressConfiguration` field of a component will add extra configuration by [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) to the Nginx ingress, useful for a particular scenario

 - `websocketfriendly` will change connection timeout to 1 hour for the component.